You’d love to refresh your employee service award program and bring your organization into the 21st Century, but at what cost?

 Well, let’s jump into this article.

-At CoreCentive, we meet with numerous prospective clients just like you every week and we always will answer questions just like these in a very transparent way.
-We understand that different vendors have different pricing models and this can be confusing, so in this article, we will explain:
+At CoreCentive, we meet with numerous prospective clients just like you every week, and we always will answer questions just like these in a very transparent way.
+We understand that different vendors have different pricing models, and this can be confusing, so in this article, we will explain the following:

 - The two ways employee service award program fees can be structured (Gift Markup and Service Fee )

 - What, if any, costs should you anticipate outside the standard fees